Neomura: Derived clade view

-In a 2002 paper, and subsequent papers, Thomas Cavalier-Smith and coworkers have promulgated a hypothesis that Neomura was a clade deeply nested with Eubacteria with Actinomycetota as its sister group.
+In a 2002 paper, and subsequent papers, Thomas Cavalier-Smith and coworkers have promulgated a hypothesis that Neomura is a clade deeply nested with Eubacteria with Actinomycetota as its sister group.
 He wrote, "Eukaryotes and archaebacteria form the clade neomura and are sisters, as shown decisively by genes fragmented only in archaebacteria and by many sequence trees.
 This sisterhood refutes all theories that eukaryotes originated by merging an archaebacterium and an α-proteobacterium, which also fail to account for numerous features shared specifically by eukaryotes and actinobacteria."

 These include the presence of cholesterols and proteasomes in Actinomycetota as well as in Neomura.
 Features of this complexity are unlikely to evolve more than once in separate branches, so either there was a horizontal transfer of those two pathways, or Neomura evolved from this particular branch of the bacterial tree.

 Two domains view

 As early as 2010, the major competitor to the three domains scenario for the origin of eukaryotes was the "two domains" (2D) scenario, in which eukaryotes emerged from within the archaea.
 The discovery of a major group within the Archaea, Lokiarchaeota, to which eukaryotes are more genetically similar than to other archaeans, is not consistent with the Neomura hypothesis.
 Instead, it supports the hypothesis that eukaryotes emerged from within one group of archaeans:

-A 2016 study using 16 universally-conserved ribosomal proteins supports the 2D view.
+A 2016 study using 16 universally-conserved ribosomal proteins supports the two domain view.
 Its "new view of the tree of life" shows eukaryotes as a small group nested within Archaea, in particular within the TACK superphylum.
 However, the origin of eukaryotes remains unresolved, and the two domain and three domain scenarios remain viable hypotheses.

+One domain view

+An alternative to the placement of Eukaryota within Archaea is that both domains evolved from within Bacteria, which is then the ancestral group.
+This view is similar to the derived clade view above, but the bacterial group involved is different.
+The evidence for this phylogeny includes the detection of membrane coat proteins and of processes related to phagocytosis in the bacterial Planctomycetes.
+Although Archaea and Eukaryota are sisters in this view, their joint sister is a bacterial group called PVC for short (the Planctomycetes-Verrucomicrobia-Chlamydiae superphylum):

+On this view, the traditional Bacteria taxon is paraphyletic.
+Eukaryotes were not formed by a symbiotic merger between an archaeon and a bacterium, but by the merger of two bacteria, albeit that one was highly modified.
+In a 2020 paper, Cavalier-Smith accepted the planctobacterial origins of Archaea and Eukaryota, noting that the evidence was not sufficient to safely distinguish between the two possibilities that eukaryotes are sisters of all archaea (as shown in the cladogram above) or that eukaryotes evolved from filarchaeotes, i.e. within Archaea (the two-domain view above).